dezoito/dezoito.github.io/_posts/2021-09-07-react-mirror-backend-permissions.md

 <br/>

-Let's break that down and go over the less obvious parts:
+Let's break that down and go over the less obvious parts.

+First we define a typescript interface to describe the `props` the component can accept:

 ```ts
 interface Props {